rverheus/hello-world/README.md

 Just doing a little editing and it looks quite promising.

-Edited this file in Haarlem.
+Edited this file in Schalkwijk.